Identity Assurance Level Requirements

 - The CSP SHALL validate all core attributes by either:

-- Comparing the government identifier and core attributes against an authoritative or credible source to determine accuracy; or
+- Comparing the government identifier and other core attributes against an authoritative or credible source to determine accuracy or

-- Validating the accuracy of digitally signed attributes contained on SUPERIOR evidence through the public key of the issuing source.
+- Validating the accuracy of digitally signed attributes that are contained on SUPERIOR evidence through the public key of the issuing source

-- CSPs SHOULD validate the reference numbers of presented identity evidence if available.
+- CSPs SHOULD validate any reference numbers on the presented identity evidence, if available.

 Verification Requirements